nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```

 ### 2.3 Listing all your tasks: `list`
-Lists tasks in your tasklist.
+Lists tasks in your task list.

 **Format:** `list [--filter <argument>]`
-- `[--flag <argument>]` specifies the filter to be applied to your tasklist.
+- `[--flag <argument>]` specifies the filter to be applied to your task list.
   - Type of task: `[--type todo|deadline|event]`
   - Priority of the task: `[--priority high|medium|low]`
   - Recurrence of the task: `[--recur daily|weekly|monthly|yearly]`

 **Example (without filter):** `list`
-- List all tasks currently stored in your tasklist.
+- List all tasks currently stored in your task list.

 **Expected Outcome:**